lambdaclass/concrete/ROADMAP.md

    without it, the less central axes are cleaner than Concrete's own linearity model.

+### Runtime And Oracle Contracts

+These items make the interpreter, runtime order, traps, drops, and deterministic artifacts explicit contracts instead of assumptions scattered across fuzzers and reports.

 2b.
 Add an interpreter reference-semantics contract.
    The interpreter is the compiler's executable oracle, so its boundary must be explicit instead of implicit in scattered differential tests.
 Define what the